foucsi/APIscout/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Contact
-For questions or suggestions, please contact [your-email@example.com].
+For questions or suggestions, please contact julienfoucart@proton.me.